 This is where our excursion train stopped.
 I wrote this story on the trip back.
-Coming back the announced that we would take the northwest leg of the wye at Davenport so I went to the baggage car to documant the event of our train doing just that/
+Coming back they announced that we would take the northwest leg of the wye at Davenport so I went to the baggage car to document the event of our train doing just that.

 |RETURN TO THE MAIN PAGE|